Side note: Get a Python logs dashboard

 tracking application and library behaviour.
 We will begin with a discussion of

-module, then examine five other logging
+the standard logging module, then examine five other logging

 frameworks created by the Python community.